-Net cash provided by operating activities was \$1.3 million in the current quarter compared to \$3.1 million in the prior year quarter.
-The decrease in cash flow from operations in the current period was primarily the result of an increase in accounts receivable due to higher revenues across our portal businesses, including our newer state portals and from certain new applications, as well as the timing of collections from credit/debit card transactions in the current period.
-This decrease was offset partially by (i) an increase in operating income, excluding non-cash charges for depreciation & amortization and stock-based compensation, (ii) a decrease in prepaid expenses & other current assets primarily due to timing of prepaid quarterly income tax payments in the current period, and (iii) an increase in accounts payable in the current period due to timing of payments to our government partners.
+Net cash provided by operating activities was approximately \$19.7 million in the current year-to-date period as compared to \$10.0 million in the prior year period.
+The increase in cash flow from operations in the current period was primarily the result of (i) an increase in operating income, excluding non-cash charges for depreciation & amortization and stock-based compensation; (ii) a decrease in prepaid expenses & other current assets primarily due to timing of prepaid quarterly income tax payments in the current period; and (iii) an increase in accounts payable due to timing of payments to our government partners.
+These increases were offset partially by an increase in accounts receivable due to higher revenues across our portal businesses, including our newer state portals (particularly Pennsylvania, as further discussed below in the Liquidity section) and from certain new applications, as well as the timing of collections from credit/debit card transactions in the current period.